 These three terms are interchangeable.
 They mean that the air is pulled through a charcoal filter to trap irritants and flows back into the kitchen.
-With this option, it's important to change your filters every few months to ensure the hood does its job.
+With this option, it's important to change your filters every few months to ensure the hood performs effectively.
 This option requires no ducting.

 These are hoods that allow either option, ducted or non-ducted.
 For the best ventilation results, duct to the outside.

 There are many variations of range hoods from which to choose.

 These attach to the underside of the cabinet above your range and could be called wall-mount if they mount to the wall instead of the cabinets.
 Undercabinet hoods come in many styles and strengths.
 Most can be ducted or non-ducted.

 Chimney hoods mount to the wall above your range, but have a flue that goes up the wall to the ceiling.
 If you have cabinets above the range, you'll need to remove them for this type of hood to fit and function properly.

 These hoods are similar in appearance to under cabinet hoods, except that they mount to the wall instead of the cabinets above.

 Island hoods hang from the ceiling over an island and could be called ceiling-mount or chimney hoods.
 These are the best way to ventilate when you have a cooktop on an island.
 Many styles are available, such as glass canopies, curved metal and traditionally styled hoods.